DeenSooky/DAS/README.md

 <--------- Backtesting algorithmic trading strategies ------------------------>
 Developed three trading strategies to backtest against a daily, weekly and monthly timeframe by using the backtesting library to backtest extracted data from the alph vantage API for the nike stock from 1999 to the present day.
 The results were then presented as a pandas dataframe with a variety of financial metrics like final equity and the win/lose ratio, furthermore the results were also plotted as a graph to provide a more visual aid.

+<-----------Simple_bot---------------------->
+Developed a simulation of a cleaning robot system using the Tkinter library in Python.
+The system consists of multiple bots, represented as blue polygons on a canvas, moving around and collecting dirt represented as grey circles.
+The bots have various behaviors, including random wandering, turning, and moving towards charging stations (represented as gold circles) when their battery is low.

+The main classes in the code are as follows:
+Counter: Keeps track of the dirt collected by the bots and displays the count on the canvas.

+Bot: Represents a cleaning bot with attributes such as position, angle, battery level, and movement parameters.
+It has methods to draw the bot on the canvas, move it, sense nearby charging stations, calculate distance to objects, and collect dirt.

+Charger: Represents a charging station with a randomly generated position on the canvas.
+It has a draw method to display the charging station.

+WiFiHub: Represents a Wi-Fi hub with a specified position on the canvas.
+It has a draw method to display the Wi-Fi hub.

+Dirt: Represents dirt on the canvas with a randomly generated position.
+It has a draw method to display the dirt.

+The code also includes functions for handling button clicks, initializing the canvas, registering the active and passive objects, and running the simulation.
+To run the simulation, the function runOneExperiment is called with the desired number of bots.
+The bots will move around, collect dirt, and interact with charging stations based on their programmed behaviors.